felixarntz/wp-api-json-feed/README.md

 * Uses a proper REST API controller including schema for the endpoints.
 * Contains several filters to modify the feed responses as necessary.

-## Installation and Setup
+## Installation and usage

-You can download the latest version from the [WordPress plugin repository](http://wordpress.org/plugins/wp-api-json-feed/) or directly from your WordPress backend.
+You can download the latest version from the [WordPress plugin repository](https://wordpress.org/plugins/wp-api-json-feed/).

-Once the plugin is activated, it will work out of the box and provide a JSON feed for posts.
-If you want to provide JSON feeds for further post types, you need to specify an additional argument `show_json_feed` when registering the post type, and set it to a boolean `true`.
-You may also specify a `json_feed_base` argument being a string identifier that should be used in the feed URL.
-If no string identifier is provided, the post type slug will be used.
+Please see the [plugin repository instructions](https://wordpress.org/plugins/wp-api-json-feed/#installation) for detailed information on installation and usage.

-## Contributions and Bugs
+## Contributions

-If you have ideas on how to improve the plugin or if you discover a bug, I would appreciate if you shared them with me, right here on Github.
-In either case, please open a new issue [here](https://github.com/felixarntz/wp-api-json-feed/issues/new)!
+If you have ideas to improve the plugin or to solve a bug, feel free to raise an issue or submit a pull request right here on GitHub.
+Please refer to the [contributing guidelines](https://github.com/felixarntz/wp-api-json-feed/blob/main/CONTRIBUTING.md) to learn more and get started.

 You can also contribute to the plugin by translating it.
 Simply visit [translate.wordpress.org](https://translate.wordpress.org/projects/wp-plugins/wp-api-json-feed) to get started.